fbpx

 Pareena Lawrence

-President Lawrence began her position at Hollins in July 2017.
+President Pareena Lawrence took office at Hollins in July 2017.
 She introduced the HU Connect program for underrepresented local students.
 She also transformed the career development office into “Career and Life Design.”
-President Lawrence oversaw some academic changes, including the introduction of a major in public health, an undergraduate major in creative writing, and a redesign of the business and psychology majors.
+Lawrence oversaw some academic changes, including the introduction of a major in public health, an undergraduate major in creative writing, and a redesign of the business and psychology majors.
 During her tenure, construction for a new student apartment village began, and was completed in 2020.

 • Nancy Oliver Gray 2005 – 2017